Joseph Chetrit: The man from Morocco

 Chetrit seems to revel in his work.
 He’s up early, often sending emails at 4:30 a.m.
 Those who know him say he’s an avid joke teller, and often uses them to disarm business associates or break the tension.
 But apart from collecting art and philanthropy, he has few hobbies — it’s the wheeling and dealing of the real estate business that gets his juices flowing.

 Over the years, he has demonstrated a striking willingness to cash out of properties — even trophy ones that could be legacy-defining projects — when it suits him, and move on to the next deal.
 He likes to say he is “never married to the bricks.”

-“He has the wherewithal and the wisdom to shift on a dime, to say, ‘you know, something, I see what’s going on — I see the market changing,’” said Doug Harmon, the Cushman & Wakefield broker who has represented Chetrit on multiple billion-dollar deals.
-“He’s never married to anything.
-He’s not emotionally married.
-He’s just super sharp.
-And he has a humble way about him.”
+“He has the wherewithal and the wisdom to shift on a dime,’” said Doug Harmon, the Cushman & Wakefield mega-broker who has represented Chetrit on multiple billion-dollar deals.
+“He’s never married to one particular ownership path, nor is he emotionally vested in any particular deal direction.”